Chatham, New Jersey

-Chatham Township shares various joint public services with Chatham Borough: the school district, the library, the municipal court, the medical emergency squad, and recreation program.
+Chatham and Chatham Township now share various joint public services: the school district, the library, the municipal court, the medical emergency squad, and recreation program.

 In 2012, Forbes.com listed Chatham as 375th in its listing of "America's Most Expensive ZIP Codes", with a median home price of $776,703.
 In March 2018, Bloomberg ranked Chatham as the 64th wealthiest place in the United States, and the 8th wealthiest in New Jersey.

 History

-The newly established, post-revolutionary war, state of New Jersey went through several stages setting out how its local governments would be structured.
-Once boroughs became available after 1878, Chatham Township lost all but one of the villages between 1889 and 1899, including Chatham Borough (settled in 1710), that had been drawn into it in 1806 as they seceded.
+The newly established, post-Revolutionary War state of New Jersey went through several stages setting out how its local governments would be structured.
+Townships were drawn that included villages and open land.
+Once boroughs became available in New Jersey as a form of local government after 1878, between 1889 and 1899 Chatham Township lost all but one of the villages drawn into it, including Chatham (settled in 1710), which had been drawn into the new township in 1806.
+They seceded as soon as the bourough form of government became available.

-Only Green Village, another early town like Chatham that dates to colonial times, was left under jurisdiction of "Chatham Township".
+Only Green Village, another early town that, like Chatham, dates to colonial times, was left under jurisdiction of "Chatham Township".

-On August 19, 1892, the citizens of Chatham reincorporated with another type of village government offered as an alternative within townships by New Jersey.
-The village of Chatham then reincorporated for governance as a borough by an Act of the New Jersey Legislature on March 1, 1897 with complete independence from Chatham Township.
+On August 19, 1892, the citizens of Chatham reincorporated with another new type of village government offered as an alternative within townships by New Jersey as it developed.
+The village of Chatham then reincorporated for governance as a borough by an Act of the New Jersey Legislature on March 1, 1897 regaining independence from Chatham Township.